unit92/credo/README.md

 - Django
 - Postgres Docker
-- Unit tests with PyTest [In Progress]
+- Unit tests with unittest
+- Bitbucket Pipelines for CI
-- Bitbucket Pipelines for CI/CD [In Progress]
+- Bitbucket Pipelines for CD [In Progress]

 # How run